 Pictish Trail Tours

-These tours are aimed at people interested in the Pictish People that inhabited large parts of Scotland, although you will see scenery and additonal items on the tours they are foremostly aimed at students and travellers who wish to delve into the early history of the Picts.
+These tours are aimed at people interested in the Picts a People that inhabited large parts of Scotland, although you will see scenery and additional items on the tours they are fore mostly aimed at students, historians and those with an interest in early Scottish History, and who wish to delve into the history of the Picts.

 The Picts were the inhabitants of a large part of Scotland from before the time the Romans arrived until around 900 A.D.

-The Pictish People were a very powerful and rich race who traded with distant lands and resisted Christianity.
+The Picts were a very powerful and rich race who traded with distant lands and resisted Christianity.

 Very little is know about the Picts but we do have some of their art and the stones they erected.
-One of the most impressive being Suenos Stone which commemorates a long lost battle.
+One of the most impressive being Suenos Stone which commemorates a long lost battle possibly against the Vikings.

 The tours are split into a Highland Tour and a Southern tour which is either the second part of a two day tour or as an alternative tour to Pictavia and Abelemno

 Starting in Inverness we view the Boar Stone.
 Travelling to the Groam House museum at Rosemarkie on the Black Isle.
 The choice is then to continue towards Dunrobbin to the museum housing nearly 20 stones, stopping to view the Shandwick Stone enroute.
 (During the Castle opening season).
 Alternatively the route takes us to Tarbet Centre Portmahomack.

 This tour is as number 1 above but after Rosemarkie we turn south and travel to view the Rodney Stone at Brodie and then on to probably the most impressive of the Pictish Stones Suenoes at Forres before reurning back to Inverness with a visit to Clava Cairns or Inverness Castle to view the Torq